WELCOME TO

 Libby Jacobson

 Libby Jacobson is a business development and strategy consultant for nascent impact enterprises in the greater Los Angeles area.
-Libby’s background includes 13 years of Wall Street experience in institutional equity research and sales.
+Jacobson’s background includes 13 years of Wall Street experience in institutional equity research and sales.
 While raising her four children, she spent many years volunteering.
 It was then that she realized the need to create sustainable solutions for issues affecting her local and global communities.
 Addressing homelessness has been her passion and priority.
-Libby is a Chartered Financial Analyst and earned an MBA from the McCombs School of Business at the University of Texas in Austin and an M.S. in Social Entrepreneurship from the Marshall School of Business at the University of Southern California.
-She serves on the Advisory Board for the Brittingham Social Enterprise Lab at USC, the Social Enterprise committee for Downtown Women’s Center and is Chair Emeritus of the Board of Directors for Swipe Out Hunger.
-Currently, she is also involved with outreach to homeless young adults at Safe Place for Youth where she is helping to build out their social enterprise, as well.
+Jacobson is a Chartered Financial Analyst and earned an master’s in business administration from the McCombs School of Business at the University of Texas in Austin and a master’s of science in social entrepreneurship from the Marshall School of Business at the University of Southern California.
+She serves on the Advisory Board for the Brittingham Social Enterprise Lab at USC, the Social Enterprise committee for Downtown Women’s Center, and is Chair Emeritus of the Board of Directors for Swipe Out Hunger.
+Currently, she is also involved with outreach to homeless young adults at Safe Place for Youth where she is helping to build out their social enterprise, and is an advisor to RxLA, an affordable housing developer in South Los Angeles.
+Jacobson seeks to bring innovation to the nonprofit community by tapping into her empathy for those she serves and combining it with firm business acumen.
+She has a deep commitment to ensuring that every organization she works with fully represents the communities they serve.

 Director of the Board